Ch'ien Mu: Taiwan

 Ch'ien retired from teaching in 1984.
 After becoming one of the three constituent colleges of the Chinese University of Hong Kong, in 1978 New Asia College inaugurated the Ch'ien Mu Lectures in his honor.

-On June 1, 1990, two Democratic Progressive Party politicians, Chen Shui-bian and Chou Po-lun, accused Ch'ien of occupying public land as the nature of gifting the land for Sushulou by Chiang Kai-shek to a private citizen was deemed to be illegal.
+On 1 June 1990, two Democratic Progressive Party politicians, Chen Shui-bian and Chou Po-lun, accused Ch'ien of occupying public land as the nature of gifting the land for Sushulou by Chiang Kai-shek to a private citizen was deemed to be illegal.
 Ch'ien and his wife moved out of Sushulou and relocated to a high-rise apartment in downtown Taipei City.

-Ch'ien died on August 30, 1990, a little less than three months after being forced to move out of Sushulou.
+Ch'ien died on 30 August 1990, a little less than three months after being forced to move out of Sushulou.
 Many of Ch'ien's supporters condemned the practice Chen and Chou of using Ch'ien for scoring political points against the Kuomintang.
 Both Chen and Chou have since apologized for the damages of their accusations towards Ch'ien, and Sushulou is now the location of the Ch'ien Mu Memorial.

+In 1992, he was buried in his hometown Wuxi, by the shores of Lake Tai.